 Okay, I’m going to admit that I’ve got a thing about candles – I LOVE them!
 Jungle Jim just shakes his head sometimes at the number of candles I’ve got around the house (hey, if the lights go out we’re in really good shape!).

 Candles are a really easy way to change out your decor.
 The bonus is all those lovely smells that you get too.
-I’m a sucker for Spiced Pumpkin, Cinnamon Buttercream, Orange Vanilla Citrus, and Apple Spice.
+I’m a sucker for Spiced Pumpkin, Buttercream Vanilla, Orange Vanilla Citrus, and Apple Spice.
 Whether your preference is a tall pillar candle or a jar candle, they’re a great way to fill your home with those wonderful aromas that make your mouth water and help get you in the mood for the upcoming holidays.

 Bath and Kitchen Towels

 I don’t tend to decorate the kitchen or bathrooms very much.
 I’ll change out the candles in both rooms, but my favorite way to spruce them up is with towels.

 Kitchen towels and mats especially can be picked up for really low prices.
 I’ve found cute ones at the different dollar and discount stores, and I always find good buys at Walmart too.
 It may take a little looking to find fall kitchen towels in your favorite color, but they are out there.
 While I like the fall colors and oranges, sometimes I want to have my normal colors but in a fall pattern.
 If you’re looking for traditional fall colors, you’ll find lots to pick up in the stores.

 In your bathroom you don’t have to to with earth tones.
 Use your normal color scheme but add a few towels that are in the darker shades to give it a little warmer feel.